Any employee recruited to your business must have the appropriate Rights and correct documentation for employment in Australia.

 You are liable if you knowingly employ an illegal worker, knowing they are not an Australian citizen and are working without a visa, or in breach of their visa conditions.
 To avoid this risk, always check the work entitlements of your employees.

 We recommend you check if someone has a valid visa and is entitled to work before you employ them.
 Some types of documentation are acceptable proof of entitlement to work in Australia and some are not.

-Each of the following documents allows a person to work in Australia:
+Each of the following are considered acceptable documentation that allows a person to work in Australia:

-Obtain certified copies of any original, acceptable documents or have the original documents certified by someone authorised, like a JP.
+Obtain certified copies of any original, acceptable documents or have the original documents certified by someone authorised, like a Justice of the Peace (JP).
 Keep these on record in the employee’s file.

 If the employee provides acceptable documentation but it is not an Australian government-issued form of photo identification, you can ask the employee to provide the following Australian-issued supporting documentation as proof of identity:

 It is important to remember these documents alone do not allow a person to legally work in Australia.
 They must only serve as supporting documentation along with any of the documents mentioned in the Proof of Right to Work section.
 Otherwise, they will still be considered an illegal worker in Australia.